Murray of Aberscross: Feuds with the Earl of Caithness

 A list from 1587 of clans who had a captain, chief or chieftains on which they depended but at times against the will of their land-lords includes the "Murrayis, in Suthirland".
-A list of clans in two Acts of Parliament in 1587 and 1594 includes the "Murrays, or Sutherlands".
+A list of clans in two acts of Parliament in 1587 and 1594 includes the "Murrays, or Sutherlands".

 In 1590, John Murray of Aberscross was killed leading the Clan Sutherland against the Earl of Caithness at the Battle of Clynetradwell.

 Loss of the Aberscross estate

 In the early 17th century there was little friendliness between the Murrays of Aberscross and the Gordon House of Sutherland ever since the Murrays had refused to fight at the Battle of Clynetradwell in 1590 unless they were allowed on the right wing of the army which they were accustomed to.
-Consequently they had, as a rule, increasingly looked to the chiefs of the Murray House of Tullibardine for countenance.
+Consequently, they had, as a rule, increasingly looked to the chiefs of the Murray House of Tullibardine for countenance.
 Hugh Murray the fiar of Aberscross and doyen of the clan died in 1610 at a great age.

 In 1623, John Murray of Aberscross commanded the right wing of Sir Robert Gordon, 1st Baronet's army that marched into Caithness and took the surrender of George Sinclair, 5th Earl of Caithness who had been declared a rebel.

-According to Sir Robert Gordon, 1st Baronet, who himself was a younger son of Alexander Gordon, 12th Earl of Sutherland, in 1631, Alexander Murray ("Morray") of Aberscross ("Abiscors") died after a fall from a stair.
+Sir Robert Gordon, 1st Baronet, who himself was a younger son of Alexander Gordon, 12th Earl of Sutherland, wrote his manuscript history of the Earldom of Sutherland up to the year 1630 with a continuation up to 1651 that was written by Gilbert Gordon of Sallach and the full manuscript being published in 1813.
+According to the continuation, in 1631, Alexander Murray ("Morray") of Aberscross ("Abiscors") died after a fall from a stair.
 He left one son and two daughters.
 Half of the estate went direct to the Earl of Sutherland while the other half also went to the Earl of Sutherland because of the death of the last Laird of Duffus who was superior of that part of the estate under the Earl.
-According to Sir Robert Gordon, John Gordon, 14th Earl of Sutherland dealt nobly with Alexander Murray, his wife and his children in respect of the ancient and faithful service that the family had given to the Sutherlands.
+According to the continuation, John Gordon, 14th Earl of Sutherland dealt nobly with Alexander Murray, his wife and his children in respect of the ancient and faithful service that the family had given to the Sutherlands.
 He gave part of the estate to the old widow (mother of Alexander and wife of John Murray of Aberscross), part to the widow of Alexander, and part to the children of Alexander to maintain, while another part was reserved to the Earl as acknowledgment of his superiority.
 According to Gordon, the estate of Aberscross ("Abiscors") became so overburdened with debt that it would never again be redeemed by the true and lawful heirs.